TwinLizzie/NGnoidTV/NGNUITY.md

 Just a few days ago, there was an interview on Fox News with Jesse Watters, a transgender woman and Reddit moderator who claimed to be a representative of the anti-work movement.
 She technically didn't say anything that hadn't already been discussed ad nauseam on the subreddit, but was nonetheless judged for having a sloppy appearance, as well as a 'manly' voice.
 In short - she was criticized for being Weak and Frail, by a subreddit that claims to stand up for the weak and frail.

-Another criticism levied against Jesse Watters was that she is a dog walkers who works no more than 20 hours a week, and therefore doesn't have a right to represent the movement.
+Another criticism levied against Jesse Watters was that she is a dog walker who works no more than 20 hours a week, and therefore doesn't have a right to represent the movement.
 Wasn't she at least practicing what she preaches?
 Why should the spokesperson for a movement that names itself Anti-Work [have to be] a self-crucifying and burned out workaholic?
 Weren't these people opposed to the Protestant work ethic?

 ### The 21st Century doesn't forgive the Weak.
 Nor did Human History as we know it